Petition

 Petition to be released from the University Housing Agreement

-Once a student selects a room/accepts a housing assignment, they are bound to the University Housing Agreement for the entire academic year and will remain financially responsible for the cost of their housing assignment for the entire year.
+Once a student selects a room/accepts a housing assignment, they are bound to the University Housing Agreement for the entire academic year and will remain financially responsible for the cost of on campus housing even if they choose to move off campus.

-Students who will not be enrolling for the term, are experiencing a significant and unanticipated change in financial circumstances, or are experiencing a newly diagnosed or exacerbated medical condition can petition for release from the housing agreement by following the corresponding procedure as outlined below.
+Students who are not enrolled for the term, are experiencing a significant and unanticipated change in financial circumstances, or are experiencing a newly diagnosed or exacerbated medical condition with a need that cannot be met through a housing accommodation can petition for release from the housing agreement by following the appropriate procedure as outlined below.

 Not attending